Flakpanzer IV Ausf G Wirbelwind German Anti-Aircraft Tank Dragon 1/35

 Referring instruction and box art, completed 3-color camouflage.
-I only used airbrush till this process.
+I only used airbrush until this process.

 Painted detailed parts with a brush and attached national insignia, unit marking decals.
 It is almost complete.

 Wirbelwind is the antiaircraft tank which carried 4 x 20mm antiaircraft machine-guns on the IV panzer chassis.
 There is not so much number of the total production at around 100 vehicles.

 German military did not have enough air force to keep air supremacy.
 The barrage of this anti-aircraft machine-guns needed to protect tank battalion from allied air attacks.

 I painted mud splash with the elastic force of brush.
 Maybe hard to see them…

-Turret was guarded with a 16mm steel sheet.
-I blew it with a little semi gloss clear coating as metal texture.
+The turret was guarded with a 16mm steel sheet.
+I blew it with a little semi-gloss clear coating as metal texture.

-This kit has three kinds of marking.
+This kit has three kinds of marks.
 I choose one of them, the 509 heavy tank battalion operated in the suburbs of Darmstadt in 1945.
-Darmstadt location is near Frankfurt and Baden, German city.
+Darmstadt location is near Frankfurt and Baden, a German city.
 So I think it would fight against Western Allied Forces mainly.

 Because there were unnecessary holes on the body rear and side, I buried it with putty.
 Not only this kit but almost Dragon Models tank kits include a lot of unused parts and assembly is complex.

 Inside of the turret, 3 crew operated in here.
 It seems too small and terrible noise occurred.

 The turret is only put on the chassis, movable, and unloaded.

-I mix blue with black on the barrels, showed cold metal feeling.
+I mix blue with black on the barrels, showed a cold metal feeling.

 Though OVM cramps are not photo-etched parts, Smart Kit is not omitted them at all and moderate mold plastic parts, I like it very much.

 Military insignia is tiger marking.
 This tank belonged the 509th heavy tank battalion, which was deployed King Tiger and Tiger I. The 509th are Wehrmacht unit, not Waffen SS.